chennavc/Ebay_web_scraping/README.md

-# port_projects
+# Ebay_web_scraping

-# objective: in this project i have collected data from ebay by web scraping and, i did many data manuplulations(sorting, cleaning,arranging) to anylyse the data for four different products(plyastatiopn4 , iphone , iwatch ,hover board). by using this anylysys a trder can decide what type of products he can sell at ebay at optimum quantities and with optimamum prises.
+# objective: in this project i have collected data from ebay by web scraping and, i did many data manuplulations(sorting, cleaning,arranging) to anylyse the data for four different products(plyastatiopn4 , iphone , iwatch ,hover board). by using this anylysys a trder can decide what type of products he can sell at ebay at optimum quantities and with optimamum prices.
                                  WORKING PROCESS

 1.i have made a code such that the trader can get the information of any product(product name,price, number of item sold, url of individuval product and curency ) by simply typing the product name in dialouge box which popup after runing below code.